 This blog post will provide a general introduction to CDPA, explain how it compares with CCPA and GDPR, and tell you what you need to do now to comply with these laws.
 Disclaimer: It reviews these laws at a high level and should not be considered legal advice.
 Please consult your legal team or attorneys who specialize in data security and compliance.

 CDPA requires companies to get a consumer’s explicit opt-in to collect or process personal data.
-It then regulates the collection, use, processing, storage, and security of that data.
+It then regulates the collection, processing, storage, security, and use of data.

 However, that doesn’t apply to email marketing, where CAN-SPAM’s requirement of a working opt-out remains the legal requirement.